masc-ucsc/docs/docs/pyrope/06-functions.md

 o=(8,4).div2(1)          // compile error: (8,4)/1 is undefined
 ```

 ## Methods

-Pyrope has functions that only pass arguments by value.
-This presents a problem
+Pyrope functions only pass arguments by value.
+This looks like a problem if we
-if we implement a typical method.
-A method is a function associated to a bundle
+implement a typical method.
+A method is a function associated to a tuple.
+The
-which we call the parent bundle.
-The method can access the parent bundle fields
+method can access the parent bundle fields and potentially update some of them.
-and potentially mutate some of them.
-To be consistent with the UFCS syntax, the
+To be consistent with the UFCS syntax, the tuple is passed as an input the
-bundle is passed as the first argument in the input bundle.
-This works directly
+first argument (`self`).
+This works directly when the method does not update or
-when the method does not update or mutate the bundle contents.
-To allow updates
+mutate the bundle contents.
+To allow updates the an output should have `self`.
-the first argument in the output bundle is the parent bundle.
-To indicate the
-existence of the output parent bundle, the function is declared with the `mut`
-keyword.

-To make the code more consistent with existing languages Pyrope has the `self`
-keyword.
-Any function can declare the first input as `self` variable.
-In methods,
-the first argument is implicit, but it is possible to explicitly set it too.
-It
-corresponds to the first entry in the input bundle or the first element of the
-output bundle when the method is declared with the `mut` keyword.

 ```
 var a_1 = (
   ,x:u10
-  ,fun = {|mut x|
+  ,let fun = {|(self,x)->(self)|
     assert $.__size == 2 // self and x
     self.x = x
     assert %.__size == 2 // due to the mut keyword